reednel/pages/src/content/puzzle/number-theory.md

 <details>
 <summary>Proof</summary>

-An equivalent statement: if $n > 4$ is composite, then $n$ is a factor of $(n-1)!$.
+An equivalent statement: if $n > 4$ is composite, then $n$ is a factor of $(n-1)!$.<br>
-$n$ is a product of prime factors.
+$n$ is a product of prime factors.<br>
-If all such factors are unique in the product, then trivially they are all present in the product $(n-1)!$.
+If all such factors are unique in the product, then trivially they are all present in the product $(n-1)!$.<br>
-If there are duplicates, they can be thought of as multiplying to unique composite numbers less than $n$, due to the fundamental theorem of arithmetic.
+If there are duplicates, they can be thought of as multiplying to unique composite numbers less than $n$, due to the fundamental theorem of arithmetic.<br>
-The only time this is not true is for the composite $n = 4$, since $3!$ is divisible by no composite numbers.
+The only time this is not true is for the composite $n = 4$, since $3!$ is divisible by no composite numbers.<br>
 Hence, all prime factors of $n$ can be accounted for in $(n-1)!$ when $n > 4$, so $n$ is a factor of $(n-1)!$
 </details>

 ### 2.3

 Prove that if a positive integer n is a perfect square, then n cannot be written in the form $4k + 3$ for $k$ an integer.

 <details>
 <summary>Hint</summary>